Azure/azure-docs-sdk-dotnet/api-doc/Microsoft.ServiceBus.Messaging.md

 summary: *content
 ---

-The Microsoft.ServiceBus.Messaging namespace contains classes that provide reliable message queuing and a durable publish/subscribe mechanism on Azure Service Bus.
+The Microsoft.ServiceBus.Messaging namespace contains classes that provide reliable message queuing and a durable publish-subscribe mechanism on Azure Service Bus.